 “Juneteenth” is celebrated with a freedom parade and a picnic in North and Northeast Portland on the Saturday closest to June 19.
 This uniquely African-American holiday commemorates June 19, 1865, when slaves in Texas received word that Lincoln had abolished slavery.
 In Portland, observation of the holiday was begun in the shipyards in 1944 by Clara Peoples.

-The last weekend in June, the three-day Good in the Neighborhood festival of multicultural music, foods, games and arts showcases the rich culture of North and Northeast Portland.
+The last weekend in June, the three-day Good in the Hood Multicultural Festival features live music, foods, games and arts that showcase the rich culture of North and Northeast Portland.

 Waterfront Blues Festival